 Select Answer to see Preferred Response

-The proper ulnar collateral ligament(PCL) runs from the metacarpal head to the volar aspect of proximal phalanx and resists ulnar stress with the thumb MCPJ in flexion.
-The accessory ulnar collateral ligament(ACL) lies palmar to the proper ligament, and insets inserts onto the volar plate.
-The volar plate and ACL function as the principle restraints to ulnar stress with the thumb MCPJ in extension.
+The proper ulnar collateral ligament(PCL) runs from the metacarpal head to the volar aspect of proximal phalanx and resists radial stress with the thumb MCPJ in flexion.
+The accessory ulnar collateral ligament(ACL) lies palmar to the proper ligament, and inserts onto the volar plate.
+The volar plate and ACL function as the principle restraints to radial stress with the thumb MCPJ in extension.

 The function of the ulnar collateral ligaments is shown in Illustration A.(Please note the distal phalanx of the thumb has been removed in Illustration A.) A Stener lesion is described by displacement of the distal end of the completely ruptured UCL such that it comes to lie superficial and proximal to the adductor aponeurosis.
 This is shown in Illustration B.